jerdog/auth0-blog/_posts/2018-09-02-developing-and-securing-modernapps-with-react-graphql-and-auth0.markdown

 ---
 layout: post
-title: "Developing and Securing Modern Apps with Gerap GraphQL, and Auth0"
+title: "Developing and Securing Modern Apps with GraphQL, React and Auth0"
 description: "Learn how to use GraphQL to build modern apps and add authentication to it with Auth0."
 date: 2018-09-02 8:30
 category: Technical guide, GraphQL, Authentication